fieldtrip/website/workshop/practicalmeeg2022/handson_sensoranalysis.md

     cfg.operation = 'log10(x1)-log10(x2)';
     freqhigh_contrast = ft_math(cfg, freqhigh_famous, freqhigh_scrambled);

 Inspect the resulting TFR, using interactive plotting.
-Note: don't forget to NOT use the cfg.baseline/baselinetype options (why not?).
+Note: don't forget to NOT use the `cfg.baseline` and `cfg.baselinetype` options (why not?).

 {% include markup/end %}